Whimsy Stick

 Sessions that run 20 to 30 minutes

 More time does not equal more tired.
-Past the 10-minute mark, most dogs are no longer resolving drive — they’re sustaining arousal, which is the opposite of what you want.
+Past the 10-minute mark, most dogs are no longer resolving drive.
+They’re sustaining arousal, which is the opposite of what you want.
 Long sessions also teach the dog that play is the default state, which makes switching off harder over time.

 Fix →